shivanshusawan66/KPI-Dashboard/README.md

 # KPI-Dashboard
-Building a KPI dashboard in Streamlit using Python
+KPI dashboard in Streamlit using Python